The following article is written by Jessie Mundell — primary author of thePTDC’s Training New Moms package.

 2) DO have purposeful programming.

 Lots of foam roller work and trigger point release for pecs, upper back, glutes and hip flexors.
-Make sure they are breathing properly with diaphragmatic breathing techniques.
+Make sure they are breathing properly with diaphragmatic core breathing techniques.
 Be sure to read up on Mike Robertson’s excellent work on breathing here.

 Your exercise selection should include the main patterns of hinging, squatting, lunging, single leg stance, gait/movement, tons of pulling, with some pushing and pressing.
 Double the pulling to pushing movements to facilitate a strong back and reduce the likelihood of the pecs becoming over-active.